changyu2hao/React_cardlist/README.md

 # React CardList

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This website displays students information from an API.
-Users can add different tags to students, and can also search by name or tags.
+The website displays students information from an API.
+Users can add different tags to students, and can also search by name or the tags.

 ## Available Scripts